 About Competitive Energy Markets

 Competition is the engine that drives our economy.
-Constellation and its Exelon parent company is the leading energy industry advocate for competition in the U.S. power and natural gas sectors; We believe that the demand for and supply of energy are best determined through fair and competitive markets.
+Constellation and its Exelon parent company are leading energy industry advocates for competition in the U.S. power and natural gas sectors; We believe that the demand for and supply of energy are best determined through fair and competitive markets.
 Well-designed competitive markets deliver better results than either traditional monopoly markets or partly restructured markets: